modxorg/Docs/en/contribute/code/testing-pull-requests.md

 The first time you run this, it will include what's called a "ref" for every pull request ever created.
 That's a long list, and may take a minute, but it'll only fetch changes the next time you run it.

-To access the changes in a pull request, we can simply checkout or merge it with the special `upstream/pr/<id of pull request>` reference.
+With the special branches in place, you can now checkout or merge them directly with Git.

-### Merge the changes

-To test the changes, there are two things you can do now.
-Either you can use `git checkout` to see the exact changes in the pull request, or you can do a merge.

 > In the commands below, **replace `name-of-branch`** with either the name of the pull request branch as created by the pull request author (shown at the top of the pull request view), or the special `upstream/pr/<id-of-pr>` ref if you've used the trick to fetch pull requests.